 Khasta means Crispy, Matar means Peas and Kachori (also pronounced and written as Kachodi) means pastry with filling.
 Khasta matar Kachori is crispy green pea stuffed pastry.
 The crisp and flaky outer shell formed by deep frying gives this a unique flavour.
 Filling can be made from many things, normally it is lentil, or onion but I have used green peas masala, hence the name.
 With each bite, you discover layers of crispness on the surface and then soft mushy masala peas in the core.
+This is a Vegan recipe too, hence Vegan delight 🙂

 This matar ke kachori can be consumed during snack, or a Sunday brunch or can be a meal on its own.
 Whilst this tastes divine, I must confess it is not low in calorie as it involves deep frying, hence it is my kitchen only on occasions.